Is Your Kitchen Too Small? Then Give It Flair and Style!

 Observe the obvious rule of thumb: store food and other staples in the fridge or the kitchen cabinets.
 Use drawers and all available storage space for your recipe books and utensils.
 Even personal touches and décor accents should be kept to a minimum to maintain tidy lines and an uncluttered look.

-Clean and uncluttered paint a pretty big picture in this small kitchen of a two-story, three-bedroom Country-style home plan (House Plan #108-1756).
+Clean and uncluttered paint a pretty big picture in this small kitchen of a 2-story, 3-bedroom Country-style home (Plan #108-1756).

 Light Colors Brighten up the Kitchen